Recently, an Admiral of the Bharat Nau Sena discussed a strategic estimation of India:

 The same type of practical study was conducted by Shivaji.
 This doesn’t mean loving your enemies, but it means having a healthy respect for them so you can honestly evaluate them.
 One must neither be cowed down nor contemptuous of foes as it is as dangerous to over-estimate as it is to under-estimate.
 Sometimes it necessitates tactical adaptation (as in Vijayanagara and modification favouring of cavalry) and sometimes it needs a complete strategic-reorientation, as in the case of the Maratha Empire.
 But this isn’t done through history books and textbooks (many of which are falsified) but through training and action.
 Knowing what to do is easy, understanding how to do it and following through is another matter altogether.
 Any idiot can sit down and identify needs—do you have the competence, creativity, and courage to meet them?
 This is the uncomfortable question facing would-be Indic strategists today.
 Quick fixes and knee-jerk reactions don’t solve problems, nor do untimely power struggles.

 The Mongols sent an embassy in 1268 demanding submission, but rather than hew to protocol, Regent Hojo Tokimune and the Council of State simply bought time by refusing to send an answer (a strategem incidentally used by the Bahmanis against the Musunuri Nayaks and Vijayanagara).
-A terrifying force was being prepared in 1272, and all the Kyushu vassals were recalled.
+A terrifying force was being prepared in 1272 by the Mongols, and all the Kyushu vassals were recalled by the shikken.
 When the attack finally came in 1274, Japan was ready.
-After a hard-fought victory they didn’t not bust out the dhol and break into bhangra/lungi dance like so many Indians, but took advantage of the respite to build a stone defensive wall at Hakata Bay.
+After a hard-fought victory they didn’t bust out the dhol and break into bhangra/lungi dance like so many Indians, but took advantage of the respite to build a stone defensive wall at Hakata Bay.
 They then levied/drilled more troops in the event of a second attack.
 Japan’s vigilance did not slacken even after victory!
 For that reason, they were even better prepared in 1281, and won again against an even more terrifying 140,000.
 Even then, the expensive bakufu defences were maintained for another 20 years.

 They studied the enemy, bought time, prepared their ground, and acted when opportunity presented itself, rather than engaging in pompous chest thumping or loudmouth rhetoric.
 The Hojo regency knew it faced a dangerous enemy, and even after winning two wars over the Mongols, preparation and vigilance continued for 20 years (no matter the expense).
 That is the difference between strategery and strategy, navel-gazing and serious preparation.
 Are we a Serious People?